MatheusTostes/MatheusTostes/README.md

 </a>

 <br><br>

-Web Developer with a passion for coding, rocking it for 4 years, and drawing on that military discipline, not to mention my background as a former physics enthusiast – always had a knack for logic and problem-solving.
-At the moment, I'm deep into ReactJs, ContextApi, Redux, MaterialUi, NodeJs, ExpressJs, JWT, Sequelize, MySql, REDIS, Docker, SocketIO, and AWS EC2 for all things deployment.
-I also get along swimmingly with JIRA and Git/Github for that agile development and version control wizardry.
+Experienced Web Developer with a dedicated enthusiasm for coding, boasting a substantial four-year tenure in the field.
+My professional journey is underpinned by a foundation of military discipline, complemented by a background as a former physics enthusiast, showcasing a natural inclination for logical reasoning and adept problem-solving.

+Currently immersed in advanced technologies, I specialize in the intricate realms of ReactJs, ContextApi, Redux, MaterialUi, NodeJs, ExpressJs, JWT, Sequelize, MySql, REDIS, Docker, SocketIO, and AWS EC2, strategically leveraging them for seamless deployment.
+Proficiently navigating tools such as JIRA and Git/Github, I seamlessly integrate agile development methodologies and exercise adept version control wizardry.

-I've cooked up some seriously cool stuff, like fully customizable chatbots, scheduling with REDIS, sleek dashboards, real-time data crunching and interaction.
-Plus, I've connected the dots with WhatsApp, Facebook, Instagram, Telegram, Email, payment APIs, and a bunch of other third-party goodies.
+My portfolio encompasses a diverse range of impactful projects, including the creation of fully customizable chatbots, implementing scheduling mechanisms with REDIS, crafting sophisticated dashboards, and executing real-time data crunching and interaction.
+I have successfully interconnected various platforms, including WhatsApp, Facebook, Instagram, Telegram, Email, and payment APIs, integrating them seamlessly with my applications.

-I've dipped my toes into personal projects and university research, where I got my hands dirty with Python, did some API wrangling, used Selenium for web scraping, tangoed with regular expressions, and even had a fling with machine learning ([check my project about covid predictions](https://github.com/MatheusTostes/covid19-ml-doctor)).
+Beyond my professional endeavors, I have engaged in personal projects and university research initiatives.
+In these pursuits, I delved into Python, adeptly managed APIs, employed Selenium for web scraping, grappled with regular expressions, and even explored the realms of machine learning, as evidenced by my noteworthy project on COVID predictions, ([check my project about covid predictions](https://github.com/MatheusTostes/covid19-ml-doctor)).

 <br><br>